RSPCA Shop Next Gen Education

 • Somewhere to rest – give your dog a comfortable, dry, draught-free, clean and quiet place to rest undisturbed.
 Living in a cold or wet place can make your dog unwell.

-• Toilet area - dogs need to go to the toilet regularly.
-At least every few hours, provide your dog with access to an appropriate place where they can go to the toilet.
+• Toilet area – dogs need to go to the toilet regularly.
+At least every few hours, make sure your dog has regular opportunities to go to the toilet.

 • Safe space – your dog must be able to get away from things that scare them.
 Give them constant access to a safe hiding place to escape if they feel afraid.

-• If you have more than one dog - make sure you provide enough extra resources (e.g. toys, beds and hiding places) for each of them to stop them from becoming competitive and fighting.
+• If you have more than one dog, make sure you provide enough extra resources (for example, toys, beds and hiding places) for each of them to stop them from becoming competitive and fighting.

 • Hazard-free environment – dogs are naturally inquisitive and can get into dangerous situations if they're left on their own.
 Make sure that your dog's home is safe, secure and free from hazards.